jacquelynchow/stash/README.md

 #### [Click here to check out the app](sitelinkhere.com)
 #### [Click here to check out the preliminary Figma Design](https://www.figma.com/file/bF4SxsXaXwPBtepDlyMyfh/Stash-App?node-id=0%3A1)

+* Beta version is currently compatible with iPhone and Android phones.

 ## Demo